Have you read Part Three of this article? Get the first three tips on how to handle difficult people

 This Leader Got It Sooo Wrong ...

 When I queried the team leader, he said he had 'wanted to give the guy some acknowledgement for something', in the hope that he might improve in other areas!
-All it managed to do was to alienate the rest of the team, and reinforced with them, and the poor performer, that this leader wasn't on top of the operation, the behaviors needed for the team to run well, and that people could pretty much get away with anything.
+All it managed to do was to alienate the rest of the team.
+It reinforced with them, and the poor performer, that this leader wasn't on top of the operation, the behaviors needed for the team to run well, and that people could pretty much get away with anything.

 Do make sure that you are acknowledge the 'softer' side of performance.
-When people use behaviors, that are aligned with the company's values and mission, let them, and others, know that this is an important part of your company's success.
+When people use behaviors, that are aligned with the company's values and mission, let them and others know that this is an important part of your company's success.
 Making a song and dance about people getting the values and behaviors part right, certainly makes others sit up and take notice.

 Working with difficult people is challenging for any leader.
 But, have faith that, as you learn how to handle difficult people well, you can help them to either improve their performance, or find opportunities elsewhere.
 And what a wonderful gift this is ... to give to yourself, your people, your business and the poor performer.